Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/01-create.md

 ## Copying files and directories

-The `cp` command works very much like `mv`, except it copies a file instead of moving it.
+The `cp` command works very much like `mv`, except it makes a duplicate copy of a file instead of moving it.
 We can check that it did the right thing using `ls` with two paths as arguments --- like most Unix commands, `ls` can be given multiple paths at once: